KDE/digikam-doc/main_window/tags_view.rst

             - Cheetah
             - Leopard

 In this tag tree the keyword *Cat* appears three times.
-This will not cause a problem within digiKam but there are quite a few views where the user cannot know which of the three is applied to an image because he might not be able to see the whole hierarchy of the tag.
+This will not cause a problem within digiKam but there are quite a few views where the user cannot know which of the three is applied to an image because they might not be able to see the whole hierarchy of the tag.
 A help could be to tag the image in a case like this also with the parent tag or even the whole hierarchy but it becomes quite unwieldy, e.g. in the image icon if you have the tags displayed there.
 The second *Cat* can be avoided by calling it *Wild Cat* but calling the third one *Zoo Cat* is a bit out of the roof, I think.
 And still: there are also two *Cheetah*!

 Solution: You replace the *Zoo Animal* branch by a single tag *Zoo* which you use in addition to the tag you choose from the two remaining branches.
 You could even put it on the top level of your hierarchy if you have photographs taken in a zoo but not showing animals.

 .. _tag_manager: